Zentarō Kosaka: Career

 After graduation, Kosaka began his career at the Mitsubishi Bank.
 Then he worked for Shin-Etsu Chemical which was established by his father, Junzo Kosaka.
 Later he joined the Liberal Democratic Party.
-He was part of the Kōchikai faction headed by Hayato Ikeda.
+In the party he was part of the Kōchikai faction headed by Hayato Ikeda.

 Kosaka first became a member of the House of Representatives in 1946, being a representative for the Nagano Prefecture.
-He served at the lower house 16 times and held different ministerial post.
-On 6 September 1960, Kosaka visited Seoul, being the first Japanese official to visit South Korea since 1945.
-He was appointed labour minister in the Yoshida Cabinet, foreign minister in the cabinets of Hayato Ikeda and Takeo Miki.
+He served in the Lower House for 16 terms and held a variety of ministerial posts.
+On 6 September 1960, Kosaka visited Seoul, becoming the first Japanese cabinet member to visit South Korea since 1945.
+He was appointed labour minister in the Yoshida Cabinet, and foreign minister in the cabinets of Hayato Ikeda and Takeo Miki.

 Kosaka's first term as foreign minister was from 19 July 1960 to 18 July 1962.
 Assuming the post shortly after the massive Anpo Protests against the US-Japan Security Treaty, Kosaka's most pressing task was to restore good relations with the United States.
 Kosaka recalled, "In the immediate aftermath of the Security Treaty riots, repairing US-Japan relations was our single biggest concern."
 To this end, Kosaka visited the United States several times and helped arrange a summit meeting between Prime Minister Ikeda and President John F. Kennedy in Washington D.C. in June 1961.

 In August 1966, Kosaka and Yoshimi Furui headed an eight-member LDP delegation to visit China.
 They both held the views of right-conservatism, arguing for Japan's independence from the US and normalized relations with China.
 After the visit, Kosaka developed a policy report, called the Kosaka Report, which was submitted to the LDP's policy affairs research council.

 In 1968, Kosaka stated his desire to visit Mongolia to search for the viability of economic assistance towards the country.
 In 1970, Kosaka argued that Japan should declare a "no-war" notice in order to reduce tensions between Japan and China.
 He was also the head of political affairs research committee in the LDP during the same period.
 He also served as the head of economic planning agency during the term of the then Prime Minister Kakuei Tanaka.
 On 24 July 1972, Tanaka also appointed him as chairman of the newly founded Council for the normalization of Japan-China relations in the LDP.
 The task of the council that consisted of 312 members was to reach a consensus, since the pro-Taiwan and pro-Peking factions over the whole peace treaty issue emerged in the party.
 IN September 1972, Kosaka visited Pekin as special envoy of the prime minister Tanaka.
-Then Kosaka served as deputy prime minister and visited Libya in January 1974.

 Kosaka was secondly appointed foreign minister in 1976.
 In 1976, he called for a reform of the UN security council at the UN general assembly.
 At the beginning of the 1980s, he served as the chairman of the LDP's foreign affairs research council.
 Kosaka retired from politics in 1990.